Repository Design Pattern In ASP.NET MVC

 Do you think this is a good approach?
 No, it's not!
 Here is why.

 The tight coupling of the database logic in the business logic makes applications complex, tough to test, and tough to extend further.
-Direct access to the data in the business logic causes many problems like difficulty in completing the Unit Test of the business logic, disability to test business logic without the dependencies of external systems like a database, and a duplicate data access code throughout the business layer.
+Direct access to the data in the business logic causes many problems like difficulty completing the Unit Test of the business logic, disability to test business logic without the dependencies of external systems like a database, and a duplicate data access code throughout the business layer.
 I hope we now know why we need a design pattern.
-There are many types of design patterns but in today’s article, we will discuss repository design pattern.
+There are many types of design patterns but in today’s article, we will discuss repository design patterns.

 What is a Repository Design Pattern?